Department of Veterans Affairs - Lubbock Texas

 Department of Veterans Affairs - Lubbock, TX

-Department Of Veterans Affairs is treatment center located at 6104 Avenue Q South Drive in the 79412 zip code in Lubbock, TX that offers medication-assisted treatment for addiction.
-It accepts active duty military, pregnant/postpartum women and people with co-occurring substance use and mental disorders into its treatment program.
-Department Of Veterans Affairs provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance to adults and young adults.
-Some of the treatment approaches used by Department Of Veterans Affairs consist of brief intervention, motivational interviewing and anger management.
-Department Of Veterans Affairs also provides detoxification services and offers methamphetamines detoxification, alcohol detox and cocaine detoxification.
+Department Of Veterans Affairs is treatment center located at 6104 Avenue Q South Drive in the 79412 zip code in Lubbock, TX that offers medication-assisted substance abuse treatment.
+It accepts pregnant/postpartum women, people with co-occurring substance use and mental disorders and seniors and older adults into its treatment program.
+Department Of Veterans Affairs provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone to young adults and adults.
+Some of the treatment approaches used by Department Of Veterans Affairs consist of cognitive behavioral therapy, anger management and substance use counseling.
+Department Of Veterans Affairs also provides detox services and offers benzodiazepines detoxification, opioid detox and cocaine detoxification.

 Address: 6104 Avenue Q South Drive, Lubbock, TX 79412